youngdongk/my-workflow-demo/apps-script/README.md

    - In Apps Script: Run > Run function > `onOpen`
    - Authorize the script (grant permissions)
    - Refresh your Google Sheet
-   - You should see "📊 Dashboard" menu
+   - You should see "Dashboard" menu

 6. **Update Dashboard**
-   - Click "📊 Dashboard" > "🔄 Update Now"
+   - Click "Dashboard" > "Update Now"
    - Wait for execution to complete
    - View your auto-generated sheets!

 7. **Setup Daily Automation**
-   - Click "📊 Dashboard" > "⚙️ Setup Trigger"
+   - Click "Dashboard" > "Setup Trigger"
    - This creates a trigger to update daily at 9 AM

 ## What It Creates